Jesus is King

 John 19:38-40 – After these things Joseph of Arimathea, being a disciple of Jesus, but a secret one for fear of the Jews, asked Pilate that he might take away the body of Jesus; and Pilate granted permission.
 So he came and took away His body.
 Nicodemus, who had first come to Him by night, also came, bringing a mixture of myrrh and aloes, about a hundred pounds weight.
 So they took the body of Jesus and bound it in linen wrappings with the spices, as is the burial custom of the Jews.

 In the narrative of the Gospel of John, the author uses pun intended on the names of people or locations to reinforce his message.
-Here Nicodemus stands for the Greek mathematician Nicomachus, a Neopythagorean, living at the time of Jesus known for his works “Introduction to Arithmetic“.
+Here Nicodemus stands for the Greek mathematician Nicomachus, a Neopythagorean, living between 60 AD and 120 AD, known for his works “Introduction to Arithmetic“.

 The name Joseph means “to add” and Arimathea stands for Arithmetic ().